 What are the Information Literacy Modules?

-The University of Central Florida Information Literacy Modules are funded by the Information Fluency Initiative and developed by the Library and the Center for Distributed Learning.
-The modules are supplemental resources available for use by faculty to help students build information literacy skills.
+The University of Central Florida Information Literacy Modules are funded by the Information Fluency (IF) Initiative and developed by the UCF Libraries and the Center for Distributed Learning (CDL).
+The modules are instructional resources that faculty can integrate into their courses to help students learn information literacy skills.

 - Avoiding Plagiarism Using APA Style

 - Avoiding Plagiarism Using Chicago Manual of Style, 16th Edition

 - Citing Sources Using APA Style (6th edition)

 - Citing Sources Using MLA Style (7th edition)

 - Conducting a Literature Review

 - Evaluating Web Sites

 - Focusing an Information Search